Skip to content

 #Can I record shows on Peacock like YouTube TV’s DVR?

-Peacock doesn’t offer DVR because it’s an on-demand platform.
-Shows and movies stay in the library for you to watch whenever you want.
-The Premium Plus tier at $13.99/month adds offline downloads to your phone or tablet, which serves a similar purpose for travel.
+No DVR exists on Peacock.
+It’s an on-demand platform, so everything stays in the library until you watch it.
+Premium Plus at $13.99/month adds offline downloads to your phone or tablet for travel.

 #How many people can watch YouTube TV at the same time?